antmicro/kenning/README.rst

 * The client (host) connects to the server (target),
 * The client sends the ``MODEL`` request along with the compiled model,
-* The server loads the model from request, prepares everything for running the model and sends ``OK`` response,
+* The server loads the model from request, prepares everything for running the model and sends the ``OK`` response,
-* After receiving ``OK`` response from the server, clients starts reading input samples from the dataset, preprocesses the inputs, and sends ``DATA`` request with the preprocessed input,
+* After receiving the ``OK`` response from the server, the client starts reading input samples from the dataset, preprocesses the inputs, and sends ``DATA`` request with the preprocessed input,
-* Upon receiving the ``DATA`` request, the server stores the input for inference, and sends ``OK`` message,
+* Upon receiving the ``DATA`` request, the server stores the input for inference, and sends the ``OK`` message,
-* Upon receiving confirmation, the client sends ``PROCESS`` request,
+* Upon receiving confirmation, the client sends the ``PROCESS`` request,
 * Just after receiving the ``PROCESS`` request, the server should send the ``OK`` message to confirm that it starts the inference, and just after finishing the inference the server should send another ``OK`` message to confirm that the inference is finished,
 * After receiving the first ``OK`` message, the client starts measuring inference time until the second ``OK`` response is received,
-* The client sends ``OUTPUT`` request in order to receive the outputs from the server,
+* The client sends the ``OUTPUT`` request in order to receive the outputs from the server,
-* Server sends ``OK`` message along with the output data,
+* Server sends the ``OK`` message along with the output data,
 * The client parses the output and evaluates model performance,
 * The client sends ``STATS`` request to obtain additional statistics (inference time, CPU/GPU/Memory utilization) from the server,
-* If server provides any statistics, it sends ``OK`` message with the data,
+* If server provides any statistics, it sends the ``OK`` message with the data,
-* The same process applies for the rest of input samples.
+* The same process applies to the rest of input samples.

 The way of determining the message type and sending data between the server and the client depends on the implementation of the ``edge_ai_tester.core.runtimeprotocol.RuntimeProtocol`` class.
 The implementation of running inference on the given target is implemented in the ``edge_ai_tester.core.runtime.Runtime`` class.